gvwilson/sensibleadventures/nardica/nardica.md

 She walked the last hundred meters to the workshop with a dazed smile on her face that would have made her aunt sigh happily.

-Honesty's First and Second looked up and said, "G'day, Third," simultaneously as Honesty pulled aside the splotched canvas curtain that hung in the salvage booth's doorway.
+Honesty's First and Second looked up and said, "G'day," simultaneously as Honesty pulled aside the splotched canvas curtain that hung in the salvage booth's doorway.
-"You gi'n her th' bad news yen?" her First asked, her accent as strong as the tea she poured for Iffy without asking.
+"You gi'n her th' bad news yen?" her First asked in an accent as strong as the tea she poured for Iffy without asking.

 Honesty pouted.
 "I's gonna!"